James Ferman's unpublished policy to ban chainsaws

 treatments.
 In the 1970s, exploitation film makers were often irresponsible in their treatment of rape and sadism.
 Today, under a stricter censorship of sexual violence, such problems are far less frequent.

-American Bill of Rights, the Act recognises that freedom may need curtailing "to prevent crime or disorder" or "to protect health or morals".
-This echoes the 1994 amendments to the Video Recordings Act, which require the
+Bill of Rights, the Act recognises that freedom may need curtailing "to prevent crime or disorder" or "to protect health or morals".
+This echoes the 1994 amendments to the Video Recordings Act, which require the Board to

 Having suffered my own share of heavy-handed censorship as a television director in the 1960s and 1970s, I took pride in transforming the BBFC from a board of censors to a board of classification.
 Few cinema films are cut these days, with the